Event: Jennifer Westacott interview with Ben Fordham, Ben Fordham Live, 2GB

 Ben Fordham, host Ben Fordham Live: Jennifer Westacott is on the line the CEO of the Business Council.
 Jennifer, good morning to you.

-Jennifer Westacott, chief executive Business Council of Australia: Hi Ben.
+Jennifer Westacott, chief executive Business Council of Australia: Good morning, Ben.

 Ben: Where do we start?
 Maybe with wages, because that's probably what a lot of people are thinking about, the news from the Federal Treasurer last night, wages aren't going to be going up anytime soon?